 Step 4: Enter Your Personal Details

-- Gender: Select your gender or choose “Rather not say” for privacy.
+- Gender: Select your gender or choose “Rather not say.”

 - Tap Next.